 Liz is a long-term campaigner on the importance of everyone benefitting from digital technology.
-Prior to joining FutureDotNow as CEO, she led BT Group’s digital and social inclusion strategies and cross-sector collaborations with government, civil society and other leading businesses.
+Prior to joining FutureDotNow, she was Director of Digital Society for BT Group, responsible for their digital and social inclusion strategies and cross-sector collaborations with government, civil society and other leading businesses.

-Liz is Chair of the Good Things Foundation, the UK’s largest charity focused on supporting digitally and socially excluded people to improve their lives through digital, and a trustee of the London Transport Museum.
-She sits on the Board of the Government’s Digital Skills Partnership and was appointed as a social mobility commissioner by the UK Government in 2018.
+Liz is Chair of Good Things Foundation, the UK’s largest charity focused on supporting digitally and socially excluded people to improve their lives through digital, and a trustee of the London Transport Museum.
+She sits on the Government’s Digital Skills Partnership Board and is a former publicly appointed Social Mobility Commissioner.

-Liz was awarded an MBE in the 2019 Birthday Honours for services to digital literacy and social inclusion.
-In 2020 she was named by Computer Weekly in the top thirty most influential women in UK IT and was a finalist for the Women in Telecoms Awards at the World Communications Awards.
+In 2019, Liz was awarded an MBE in the Queen’s Birthday Honours for services to digital literacy and social inclusion.
+In 2020 and 2021 she was named by Computer Weekly in the top thirty most influential women in UK tech and was a Women in Telecoms finalist at the 2020 World Communications Awards.

 Eleanor leads the teams at Nominet responsible for service delivery, policy, corporate services and commercial activity related to the .UK registry and its registry services business.

 She also leads the public benefit activity to positively impact the lives of one million young people a year through technology.
 She has been an executive director at Nominet since 2012 and has over 20 years’ experience in the internet industry.

 Camilla Drejer - Managing Director, UKI Citizenship, Sustainability and Responsible Business, Accenture